OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 The following server and PAC card are required to run the examples in this guide:

 1. Intel® FPGA PAC D5005 with root entry hash erased (Please contact Altera® for root entry hash erase instructions).
 The standard Intel® FPGA PAC D5005 card is programmed only to allow the FIM binary files signed by Altera® to be loaded.
 The root entry hash erases process will allow unsigned FIM binary files to be loaded.
-2. Qualified Server Models see [Qualified Servers](https://www.intel.com/content/www/us/en/products/details/fpga/platforms/pac/d5005/view.html).
-3. Intel® FPGA PAC D5005 installed in the qualified server following instructions in [Board Installation Guides: PCIe Attach N6000/N6001/D5005].
+2. Intel® FPGA PAC D5005 installed in a qualified server following instructions in [Board Installation Guide: OFS for Acceleration Development Platforms](https://ofs.github.io/ofs-2024.2-1/hw/common/board_installation/adp_board_installation/adp_board_installation_guidelines).

 ### **1.3 Acceleration Functional Unit (AFU) Development Flow**